SaudAljaloud/UBTWrapperFulltextVsRegex/README.md

 ## compiling

     mvn clean install
+    mvn install -DskipTests=false \\ if tests fails, skip tests
     mvn dependency:copy-dependencies
 The above will not run tests, skip tests with:
     mvn install -DskipTests=false
 This may not work for all triple stores, so you may cd each one and do the above cmd.
 This will download all dependances in to path target/dependency which will be used when runing the scripts.
 The file: "config.kb.tdblucene" contains the configrations for each triple store, the data path should point to the dir where is should be at ../../LUBM/LUBM...